How to Terminate or Fire a Remote Employee in India

 Communicating with the Remaining Team

-Maintain transparency with the team to avoid speculation and maintain morale.
+Be honest with the team to avoid rumours and keep morale up.

 Maintaining a Positive Employer Brand